'I cannot win': Leo Molloy quits mayoral bid as new poll reveals slump

 While some aspects of my polling are still strong, there are clear trends emerging that suggest I cannot win – this time.

-On that basis I will be withdrawing immediately.
+On that basis, I will be withdrawing immediately.

 I want to thank you all for your incredible support to get the campaign to this point.
 It has been an amazing journey, and I've met so many great people and made many new friends along the way.